 Coffee grinders use three different methods to collect coffee – dosers, doserless, and bins.
 Some even include a combination of these.
 I’m going to give you the pros and cons of each type, but remember: these are generalities.
 The better models may overcome some or all of the negatives described through better design and construction.

 Moreover, electronic dosing controls also have a large influence on machine dosing performance, and these will be covered in the next section.

-The doserless varieties are designed to dispense ground coffee directly into an espresso machine portafilter basket (what is this?) or into the basket or filter of a coffee maker, French press, or pour over brewing device.
+The doserless varieties are designed to dispense ground coffee directly into an espresso machine portafilter basket (what is this?) or into the basket or filter of a drip coffee maker, French press, or pour over brewing device.